-10.2 The uranium-bearing material within the measured item must completely fill the field of view of the collimated detector in the geometry used for calibration.
+10.2 Place the detector collimator in contact with the container of the item to be measured, with the item in front of the detector.
+The uranium-bearing material within the measured item must completely fill the field of view of the detector.